DeltaFi Reaches Self Reported Market Capitalization of $86.08 Million (DELFI)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-DeltaFi’s launch date was April 6th, 2022.
+DeltaFi’s genesis date was April 6th, 2022.
 DeltaFi’s total supply is 1,000,000,000 tokens.
-DeltaFi’s official website is www.deltafi.ai.
 DeltaFi’s official message board is medium.com/deltafi.
+The official website for DeltaFi is www.deltafi.ai.
 DeltaFi’s official Twitter account is @deltafi_ai and its Facebook page is accessible here.

 [Telegram](https://t.me/deltafi%5Flabs)[Discord](https://discord.gg/deltafi)[Medium](https://medium.com/deltafi)